Copernican Revolution . org

 Cheng, S. T. et al. (2010).
 Wisdom in East Asian and Western cultures: A cultural–comparative developmental perspective.
 Journal of Cross-Cultural Gerontology, 25(4), 333–348.

 Lapsley, D. K., & Enright, R. D. (1984).
-Cognitive complexity and ego development: A construct validity study of the Counselor Discretion Inventory.
+Cognitive complexity and ego development: A construct validity study.
 Journal of Personality Assessment, 48(4), 385–391.

 Lovell, C. W. (1999).
-Empathic-Cognitive Development in Students of Counseling.
+Empathic-cognitive development in students of counseling.
 Journal of Adult Development, 6(4), 195–203.

 Schommer-Aikins, M., & Hutter, R. (2002).
 Epistemological beliefs and thinking about everyday controversial issues.
 Journal of Psychology, 136(1), 5–20.

 Taylor, M., Bates, G., & Webster, J. D. (2011).
-Comparing the psychometric properties of two measures of wisdom: predicting forgiveness and psychological well-being.
+Comparing the psychometric properties of two measures of wisdom: Predicting forgiveness and psychological well-being with the Self-Assessed Wisdom Scale (SAWS) and the Three-Dimensional Wisdom Scale (3D-WS).
 Experimental Aging Research, 37(2), 129–141.

 Webster, J. D. (2003).
-An exploratory analysis of a self-assessed wisdom scale.
+An exploratory analysis of a Self-Assessed Wisdom Scale.
 Journal of Adult Development, 10(1), 13–22.

 Webster, J. D., Weststrate, N. M., Ferrari, M., Munroe, M., & Pierce, T. W. (2018).
 Wisdom and meaning in emerging adulthood.
 Emerging Adulthood, 6(2), 118–136.